Greece Moments Greece Moments

 #7 The beautiful fishing village of Kini

-If you drive from Ermoupoli over the mountains to the west side of the island, the popular holiday resort Kini.
+If you drive from Ermoupoli over the mountains to the west side of the island, you’ll reach the popular holiday resort of Kini.
 The cute fishing village is nestled in a pretty bay.
-In the harbour pier, quays and excursion boats sail.
+In the harbour, piers, quays and excursion boats can be found.
 Right on the beach are traditional Greek taverns serving freshly caught fish.

 syros kini village